jiaxxuann/DMS-CW2024/README.md

 - My guess on the occurence of this problem is that new MainMenu object is being created in Win and Lose screen instead of calling the previous MainMenu screen
 - Due to lack of time, the logic of the buttons were being prioritised so this issue was not resolved

-- identify features implemented but not working correctly. explain issue encountered, if possible steps took to address them

 ## 5. Features Not Implemented
 ### 5.1 Pause Screen